 I returned to LSHTM in November 2017 as an Associate Professor and Chief Scientist for Tropical Data (www.tropicaldata.org), supporting national programmes to collect scientifically robust and standardised neglected tropical disease prevalence data, allowing interventions for disease elimination to be targeted and prioritised.

-I also lecture on trachoma and mapping, am a facilitator on the Control of Sexually Transmitted Infections module, and supervise MSc summer projects.
+I also lecture on trachoma and mapping, am a facilitator on the Control of Sexually Transmitted Infections module, am a personal tutor for the Control of Infectious Diseases MSc, and supervise MSc summer projects.

 I am interested in supervising doctoral students working on:

-- The diagnosis, epidemiology and elimination of trachoma (and other neglected tropical diseases), including for post-validation surveillance.
+- The diagnosis, epidemiology and elimination of trachoma (and other neglected tropical diseases), including for post-elimination validation surveillance.

 - The epidemiology of sexually transmitted infections (STIs), evaluation of diagnostics for STIs and their public health impact.